lunny/csession/README.md

 # csession

 Csession provides a client session for http client.
-It has the same functions as http.Client, but it will automatically save cookies, headers and set referer.
+It has the same methods as http.Client, but it will automatically save cookies, headers and set referer.
 This project has part codes from github.com/chzyer/go-fetcher.

 ## Installing csession